krissmed/Socket-programming/readme.md

 ## Running
 ### Host/Server
-To run the program you first have to start the host with the command ``python ./host.py``
+To run the program you first have to start the host with the command ``python ./host.py`` The host takes in the following arguments:
+- -p or --port takes an integer, that is the port.
+This number must be between 1 024 and 65 535, as these are the port that are open and free to use.
+Port from 0 to 1023 is reserved for other processes.
+- -d or --debug is a Boolean.
+If the argument is passed when starting the host, you will get a lot of messages on what is going on behind the scenes.
+This is useful when troubleshooting the program and see where the program is failing.
+This can also be used to se potential improvements to the code
+- -m or --manual gives you control over the phrase the server sends out.
+This is also a Boolean, so when the program is called with this argument, you will be prompted to write a phrase.
+This will then be handled as any other premade string from the server, and you will get a response from the bots.

 ### Client/Bots
 To run the client, write ``python ./client.py`` in the terminal